Dimi-G/Personal_Website/README.md

 # Personal_Website
 Welcome to the repository for my personal website built using Streamlit.
-This website serves as a showcase of my projects, skills, and interests and will be constantly updated.
+The site can be found deployed [here](https://personalwebsitegit-xytb8bcwzms2umagvmqobk.streamlit.app/).
+It serves as a showcase of my projects, skills, and interests and will be constantly updated.

 **Sidebar**
 - Downloadable CV (you can find my email in there)